 Minimizes Pressure Ulcers

-This indicates the percent of patients who sustained a pressure ulcer.
-Pressure ulcers, also called bed sores, are often caused by patients not being moved frequently enough.
+This indicates the percent of residents who suffered from a pressure ulcer.
+Pressure ulcers, also known as bed sores, are often caused by residents not being moved frequently enough.
 Better nursing protocols minimizes the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls

 In Arbors at Sylvania, 0.47% of Patients had Serious Falls

 This metric measures the percentage of long-term stay residents that had a fall which caused serious injury.
 This is one of the statistics we use in calculating nursing ratings.

 In Arbors at Sylvania, 0.97% of Patients had UTIs

 This figure is a measure of the percent of long-term patients who suffered from a urinary tract infection.
 UTI's could be a sign of a facility with worst hygiene practices.
 However, this metric may be skewed for some facilities due to inconsistent reporting standards for infections.

 In Arbors at Sylvania, 2.23% of Patients use Anti-Psychotic Medication